Daftscientist/project-1/README.md

 - This project does not follow Open Authorization specification.
 Read the documentation.

 ## Works with ⛓️
-- This project works hand in hand with its [docker management daemon](https://github.com/Daftscientist/LittleWings)
+- ~~This project works hand in hand with its [docker management daemon](https://github.com/Daftscientist/LittleWings)~~
+- This project has been updated to make full use of [Incus](https://linuxcontainers.org/incus), an amazing - open source and community driven - container and vm management platform.

 ## TODO
 | Done? | Idea |